redhat-openstack/website/source/install/quickstart.html.md

 **Hardware:** Machine with at least 4GB RAM, processors with hardware virtualization extensions, and at least one network adapter.

-Make sure devices are named properly for the network daemon: i.e. the following line must be present in `/etc/sysconfig/network-scripts/ifcfg-<interface_name>`

-    DEVICE="<interface_name>"

-where `<interface_name>` is usually "eth0" or "em1".

-Take down all interfaces (but the one via you're connected to the machine) with:

-    ifdown <interface_name>

-Start the network daemon:

-    ifdown <interface_name> && systemctl start network

 ## Step 1: Software repositories

 Update your current packages: